yurimachado/theatrical-event-charger/README.md

 ## Support

-* Few free to reach me out at ycmachado@gmail.com in case of facing any issue in running the project.
+* Few free to reach me out at ycmachado@gmail.com in case of facing any issue while running the project.